YiwenW312/CS5500-Main/Assignment1/README.md

 # TODO Please edit the following information in your assignment

 - Name:Yiwen Wang
 - How many hours did it take you to complete this assignment?
+4 hour
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
 (Cite them below)
-  - tbd
-  - tbd
+  - N/A
-- (Optional) What was your favorite part of the assignment?
+- (Optional) What was your favorite part of the assignment? learning advance python skills
-- (Optional) How would you improve the assignment?
+- (Optional) How would you improve the assignment? maybe add some basic python course as optional to refresh memory

 # Implementation Logistics